-- Viewer/Demonstration: The free demonstration version comes with a license that is not locked to your computer.
-No actions have to be taken after installation of 20-sim to use this license.
-The limitation of this license is that you cannot save any modifications. - Single License: A single license locks 20-sim to a specific computer.
+- Free: The demonstration version comes with a license that is not locked to your computer.
+No actions have to be taken after installation of the program. - Single License: A single license locks 20-sim to a specific computer.
 After installation you have to register to get a valid license. - Floating License: A floating license allows multiple users to work with 20-sim at the same time.
 After installation you have to register to get a valid license.